How often should I breastfeed?

 How many minutes should I breastfeed on each side?

 This is one of the questions I get asked at every consult.
 Before your baby is back up to birth weight, you should feed from one side until he seems done.
 Then burp him and then switch to the other side.
-You can got without feeding for one four hour stretch in 24 hours.
+Until your baby is back up to birth weight you can have one long stretch of four hours without feeding, in 24 hours.

 How long do I need to keep feeding every 2-3 hours?

 Just until your baby is back up to his birth weight.
-Then should watch your baby and not the clock.
-When your baby has passed his birth weight, he may not be on an every 2-3 hour schedule.
+Then you should watch your baby and not the clock.
+We talk lots about this at a consult.
+When your baby has passed his birth weight, he may not want to feed every 2-3 hours.
 Watch for feeding cues.